Simple examples for sending emails from JavaMail API

 Introduction

-JavaMail API provides a platform-independent and protocol-independent framework to build mail and messaging client applications using Java.
+JavaMail API provides a platform and protocol-independent framework to build mail and messaging client applications using Java.

 1. Simple Mail Transfer Protocol(SMTP)

-SMTP is internet standard for sending and receiving Email across IP networks it uses TCP with most popularly port 25 to send and receive.
-SSL can secure connections.
-JavaMail API has packages and core classes com.sun.mail.smtp.
-This acts as an SMTP protocol provider to connect any SMTP servers.
+SMTP is an internet standard for sending and receiving emails across IP networks, employing TCP on port 25 for this purpose.
+To enhance security, SSL can be used to secure connections.
+The JavaMail API includes packages and core classes, such as com.sun.mail.smtp, which functions as an SMTP protocol provider, enabling connections to various SMTP servers.

 2. Internet Message Access Protocol(IMAP)